Rajpratik71/linux-manPages/ppmtoeyuv.md

        ppmtoeyuv [ppmfile]

 DESCRIPTION
        Reads a portable pixmap as input.
 Produces a Berkeley Encoder YUV (not the same as Abekas YUV) file on the Standard Output file.

        With no argument, takes input from Standard Input.
 Otherwise, ppmfile is the file specification of the input file.

-       ppmtoeyuv  handles  multi-image PPM input streams, outputting consecu‐ tive eyuv images.
+       ppmtoeyuv handles multi-image PPM input streams, outputting consecutive eyuv images.
 There must be at least one image, though.

 SEE ALSO
        eyuvtoppm(1), ppmtoyuv(1), ppm(5)

                                                                                              April 3, 2000                                                                                ppmtoeyuv(1)